-Торіс See Using RS232 "Using Remote Console to Manage a Server" in Chapter 7 of Supervising the Network.
+Торіс See Using RS232 Using Remote Console to Manage a Server in Supervising the Network.

 RSPX

 Use at the server console to allow RCONSOLE to access a server over a direct connection.
 RSPX loads the SPX driver for REMOTE and advertises the server to workstations.